NBISweden/workshop-reproducible-research/docs/docker.md

 That was easy!

 If you want to refer to a Docker image in for example a publication, it's very important that it's the correct version of the image.
 You can do this by adding a tag to the name like this `docker build -t your_dockerhub_id/image_name:tag_name`.

+## Packaging and running the MRSA workflow
+During these tutorials we have been working on a case study about the multiresistant bacteria MRSA.
+Here we will build and run a Docker container that contains all the work we've done.
+This will take some time to execute (~20 min or so), in particular if you're on a slow internet connection, and result in a 5.4 GB image.

+* We've [set up a Bitbucket repository](git) for version control and for hosting our project.
+* We've defined a [Conda environment](conda) that specifies the packages we're depending on in the project.
+* We've constructed a [Snakemake workflow](snakemake) that performs the data analysis and keeps track of files and parameters.
+* We've written a [R Markdown document](rmarkdown) that takes the results from the Snakemake workflow and summarizes them in a report.

+The `git_jupyter_docker` directory contains the final versions of all the files we've generated in the other tutorials: `environment.yml`, `Snakefile`, `config.yml`, `code/header.tex`, and `code/supplementary_material.Rmd`.
+The only difference compared to the tutorials is that we have also included the rendering of the supplementary material pdf into the Snakemake workflow as the rule `make_supplementary`.

+Now take a look at `Dockerfile`.
+Everything should look quite familiar to you, since it's basically the same steps as in the image we constructed in the previous section.
+The main difference is that here we start from `rocker/verse:3.3.1` rather than from `ubuntu:16.04`.
+This image contains RStudio and a number of publishing-related packages, most notably LaTeX for generating PDF reports.
+We need this in order to be able to render the Supplementary material report to PDF, but it also takes up quite a lot of space (2.17 GB).
+The other main difference is that we install a number of R packages with `install2.r`.
+We could have included these in the Conda environment as well, but R's package management is quite good so we might as well use that.
+If you look at the `CMD` command you can see that it will activate the Conda environment and run the whole Snakemake workflow by default.

+Now run `docker build` as before and go get a coffe while the image builds.
+Validate with `docker image ls`.
+Now all that remains is to run the whole thing with `docker run`.
+We just want to get the results, so mount the directory `/home/results/` to, say, `mrsa_results` in your current directory.
+Well done!
+You now have an image that allows anyone to exactly reproduce your analysis workflow (if you first `docker push` to Dockerhub that is).

 ## Cleaning up
 As mentioned before, Docker tends to consume a lot of disk space.
 In general, `docker image rm` is used for removing images and `docker container rm` for removing containers.
 Here are some convenient commands for cleaning up.